mucommander/mucommander/package/readme.txt

 New features:
 - Added Google Cloud Storage as a file protocol that enables browsing and managing files in GCS buckets.
 - Added optional keyboard shortcut visual hints for actions invoked by clicks rather than keyboard.
-- Add OneDrive as a file protocol (including browsing, uploading and downloading capabilities).
+- Added OneDrive as a file protocol (including browsing, uploading and downloading capabilities).
+- Added Apple Disk Image file (dmg) for aarch64.

 Improvements:
 - The 'Space' key can be used to filter filenames with spaces in quick search.
 Files can be selected during an ongoing